-If you don’t know the fundamentals of road signs whilst driving in France then you are a danger to yourself and other road users.
-Therefore here at Drive-France we’d like to give you some of the basics of this crucially important topic and point you towards other useful resources where you can find out even more detailed information if you so choose.
+If you don’t know the fundamentals of French road signs whilst driving in France, then you are a danger to yourself and other road users.

 There are many thousands of UK drivers that load up the car and head for France during the summer months and an alarming number of them have no real knowledge of French road signs.
-You could argue that quite a few of them don’t know much about UK road signs either but that’s another issue!

 On the positive side the fact that you are taking the trouble to read this puts you a few steps ahead of most people.